McArroy/seminar-sidang-manhut/README.md

 - Added `is_active` database-field on users' database

 **[ UI/UX ]**
-- Added failed login if user is not activated
+- Added failed login-message if user is not activated
 - Fixed `useridnumber` is not in uppercase if failed to login
 - Fixed input-wrapper element by adding checked attribute for checkbox input-type
 - Fixed checkbox style